 For potential first-time dog guardians, if you can pass up some of your previous lifestyle choices because you’ve got a new full-time dependent, then you’re ready to adopt a dog.
 For those not 100 percent sure, fostering a dog is a good way to learn if you’re ready.

 There’s so much more to dog guardianship than unconditional patience and love.
+So, are you ready to adopt a dog?
 If you’ve answered “yes” to the questions in the checklist above, you are ready to adopt a dog.
 Now all that’s left is finding the right dog for you!

 Thumbnail: Photography by GeorgeRudy/Thinkstock.